Pearle Vision: History

-It was founded in 1961 by Stanley Pearle, an optometrist in Savannah, Georgia, United States.
+Pearle Vision was founded in 1961 by Stanley Pearle, an optometrist in Savannah, Georgia, United States.
 In 1971, Pearle purchased a 17-store optical chain owned by Robert Hillman and Larry Kohan; together, Hillman and Kohan stayed on and helped to expand Pearle Vision nationwide.
-By the 1970s the chain was owned by G. D. Searle Pharmaceutical, with founder Stanley Pearle serving as a board member.
+By the 1970s, the chain was owned by G. D. Searle Pharmaceutical, with founder Stanley Pearle serving as a board member.

 Stanley Pearle sold his stores to British conglomerate Grand Metropolitan in 1985.
 Grand Met expanded Pearle Vision to more than 1,000 locations worldwide by 1990, but profits became elusive.
 In 1996, Grand Met sold the Pearle stores in the United States, Canada and Puerto Rico to Cole National Corporation, which operated optical departments inside such retail stores as Sears, BJ's Wholesale Club and Target.
-In 1997 Cole National bought the 150-store NuVision chain in Michigan and converted them to the Pearle Vision name.
+In 1997, Cole National bought the 150-store NuVision chain in Michigan and converted them to the Pearle Vision name.
 The Belgian stores were sold to GIB in Belgium and the Dutch stores to HAL Investments in the Netherlands.
 HAL Investments bought the Belgian stores 1 year later from GIB and merged both chains into Pearle Benelux.